Taxes are tricky :)

 The tax Type dropdown contains the following options:

 If entered, this rate determines the portion of gains that are taxed annually at the Effective (Income) Tax Rate.
 For example, if an account’s growth rate is set at 5% and Dividend Yield is set at 2%, then 2% will be taxed each year.
 The remaining 3% (the remaining gains) will only be taxed when funds are pulled from the account.

 If this value is left blank, ALL annual gains are taxed at the Effective (Income) Tax Rate.
 In other words, if there is no dividend yield set, all gains are treated as dividends (i.e. zero capital gains) and taxed at the income tax rate every year.
 If you wish ALL growth to be taxed as gains (upon withdrawal), select the tax type "Tax-Deferred (gains-only)."

 Note: Dividend Yield is only available on accounts with the Tax Type "Tax-Annual".
 If no value is entered, ALL gains in the account are taxed each year.

 To access the tax rate options, click the Settings gear on your default account, then click the Taxes tab.
 Select Automatically Calculate to have OnTrajectory estimate a hypothetical federal tax rate for future years.
-This estimate is based on an estimate of Total Taxable Income for each year, including:
+This estimate is based on Total Taxable Income for each year, including:

 If Expenses are higher, we determine if the source needed to fund those expenses is taxable — if so, we add that amount to the "Total Taxable", and proceed as described above.